 We manufacture commercial supplies of product for our collaborators.
-Cost of collaboration manufacturing increased to \$32.5 million in the first half of 2014 from \$13.4 million in the first half of 2013 primarily due to royalties payable to Genentech, which commenced in May 2013 pursuant to the license and settlement agreement as described below under "Liquidity and Capital Resources - License and Settlement Agreements with Genentech - EYLEA", in connection with sales of EYLEA outside the United States.
+Cost of collaboration manufacturing increased to \$54.5 million in the first nine months of 2014 from \$23.7 million in the first nine months of 2013 primarily due to royalties payable to Genentech, which commenced in May 2013 pursuant to the license and settlement agreement as described below under "Liquidity and Capital Resources - License and Settlement Agreements with Genentech - EYLEA", in connection with sales of EYLEA outside the United States.
 Cost of collaboration manufacturing also includes costs in connection with producing commercial supplies for our collaborators.
-When the product is sold by our collaborators to third-party customers, our risk of inventory loss no longer exists, and we therefore recognize our related manufacturing costs for the sold product as cost of collaboration manufacturing.